-- 1. Use bits specially designed for wood drilling, such as brad point, spade bits, forstner bits, etc. - Start by drilling slowly to keep bit from wandering away from starting point.
+- Use high speed bits or bits specially designed for wood drilling, such as brad point, spade bits, forstner bits, etc. - Secure workpiece to keep it from moving during the drilling operation. - Start by drilling slowly to keep bit from wandering away from starting point.
 Increase speed as hole is established.